o3de/o3de.org/content/docs/userguide/component-entity-system-pg-intro.md

+description: ' Learn how to create and reflect components in C++ using the &ALY; Component Entity System. '
+slug: component-entity-system-pg-intro
+title: Programmer's Guide to Entities and Components
+---
 # Programmer's Guide to Entities and Components<a name="component-entity-system-pg-intro"></a>

 This guide provides engine and game programmers with examples and best practices for creating and reflecting custom Lumberyard components in C\+\+\.